-Andis Fade Master
+Andis Fade Master Review

 Andis Fade Master is a very specific clipper.
 On first glance, it looks just like the traditional Master.
 However, there’s a subtle, yet very important difference between them.
 I’ll give you a thorough Andis Fade Master review and highlight some of the differences between the two.

 This time I’ll do an unconventional review.
 Quite a few of you wrote to us that you’re interested in how the Fade Master compares to other popular clippers.
 That’s why this post will be structured like this: